 Some of the models come with polycarbonate guards that are combined with the miter sled.
 Your hands stay away from the blade due to the transparent box covering the saw blade prone to exiting the fence at the back.
 The Crosscut led makes repetitive cuts easy and accurate.
 Repetitive cuts allow cutting multiple materials, such as drawer box parts and chair parts, to the same length.
 The Fulton DIY table saw crosscut sled is great for repetitive cuts.
 It keeps the material stable as you cut through the workpiece.

 - Large base

 Key Features of the Crosscut sled

-The role of the miter gauge is to hold your workpiece when you are cutting.
+The role of the miter gauge is to hold your workpiece when cutting.
 You push the wood piece through as the miter gauge keeps it sturdy and down against the table.
-That creates friction, and there are chances of having the wood piece slip out of alignment.
+That creates friction, and there are chances of the wood piece slipping out of alignment.
 That compromises accuracy when the wood piece is slippery, longer, wider, or heavier.
 Since the miter gauge is small, the crosscut sled has a large base supporting workpieces.